Wamatica – A structural Grammar

 Its implementations are particular.

-Through the efficiency of END, data streams can be reduced to such an extent that, in principle, even HD audiovisual streaming could be achieved within extremely limited bandwidth environments, such as FM broadcasting ranges.
+Through the efficiency of TI, data streams can be reduced to such an extent that, in principle, even HD audiovisual streaming cold be achieved within extremely limited bandwidth environments, such as FM broadcasting ranges.

 Understanding is open.